Unions and Collective Bargaining

 - There are a number of terms and conditions of work that we CMs currently enjoy that are superior to those in our pay-matched public service positions.
 How will PSAC/USJE address this?

-PSAC/USJE recognize that CMs have some superior terms and conditions of work.
+PSAC/USJE recognize that CMs have some different terms and conditions of work.
 Our most reasonable goal is to expand these superior provisions to all of our members.
 If we are not successful at that, we intend to protect these superior terms and conditions of work by grandparenting (protecting) them for you.

 We have experience with this type of process.
 For example, during the last round of bargaining, a number of employees were transferred into the Department of Heritage from Canada Revenue Agency.
 They came in with some superior terms and conditions and these were grandparented.